 Again, this is what luck looks like.
 One massive spike, no consistency, a t-stat indistinguishable from zero.

 Imagine you're an investor.
 You see that 2009 performance.
 You read the headlines.
 You think: this manager has the golden touch.
-You invest heavily in 2010.
-What happens?
-The alpha disappears.
-You get mediocrity for a decade.
-That's the danger of chasing recent performance — you're buying after randomness has already struck, mistaking the echo for the signal.
+You invest heavily in 2010 and stay invested until the end of 2024.
+What happened?
+The alpha disappeared.
+You get an average negative alpha over the next 15 years.
+That's the danger of chasing recent performance — you're buying after luck already struck, mistaking the noise for the signal.

 Warren Buffett: Even the GOAT Regressed

-If anyone could prove skill, it's Warren Buffett.
-Greatest investor of the modern era.
+If anyone is assumed to have skill, it's Warren Buffett.
+One of the greatest investors of the modern era.
 Decades of outperformance studied in business schools worldwide.
 Let's run the test.

 Period One: 1981-2002 (The Golden Years)

-For the first 22 years of our data, Berkshire Hathaway delivered extraordinary results against the Russell 1000 Value benchmark:
+For the first 22 years of the Morningstar available data, Berkshire Hathaway delivered extraordinary results against the Russell 1000 Value benchmark:

 This is genuinely exceptional.
 A t-stat of 3.13 exceeds even Fama's stricter threshold.
 By statistical standards, this is skill.

 But even here, there's a caveat.
-Benjamin Graham — Buffett's mentor — famously said he made more money on the insurance company GEICO than all my other investments combined.
-Buffett's single GEICO investment generated more profit than the rest of his portfolio.
-Was that skill, or one extraordinarily lucky bet early in his career?
-Even Buffett might call it luck.
-The concentrated nature of that one bet — documented thoroughly in IFA's analysis — suggests that even the greatest track records often hinge on singular events indistinguishable from fortune.
+Benjamin Graham — Buffett's mentor — famously said he made more money on the insurance company GEICO than all of his other investments combined.
+Buffett's GEICO investment, and insurance investments in general, have been contributors to his overall success.
+Was that skill, or lucky bet early in his career?
+The concentrated bets on certain industries — documented thoroughly in IFA's analysis — suggests that even the greatest track records often hinge on concentrated bets that provided outsized returns.

-If Buffett — with a t-stat of three in his prime — regressed to luck in his second act, what hope does a mid-tier manager have?
-And here's the brutal truth: by the time you know a manager has skill (after 20 to 50 years of data), that skill has often already faded.
+If Buffett — with a t-stat of three in his early years — turned in a near zero alpha in his second act, what hope does all other managers have?
+And here's the brutal truth: by the time you think a manager has skill, you are not likely to see outperformance during your subsequent investment period.
+No wonder the SEC requires a cautionary statement on fund performance data that past performance is not indicative of future performance.

 The identification problem is fundamental.
-If you'd invested with Buffett in 1981, you'd have done spectacularly — but you'd have been betting on someone without a proven track record.
-If you waited until his record "proved" skill in the early 2000s and invested in 2003, you caught the regression.
-You got mediocrity for two decades.
-Timing is everything and unknowable in advance.
+If you'd invested with Buffett in 1981, you'd have done spectacularly — but you'd have been betting on someone without a proven track record prior to that period.
+If you waited until his record "looked like" skill in the through the 80s and 90's and invested in 2003, you caught the out-of-sample test that did not work out like the original sample.
+You got mediocrity for two next two decades.

 The Benchmark Trap: Why Even Winners Don't Always Win

 By now you're thinking: "OK, most funds can't prove skill.
-But what about the tiny number of funds that are in the green zone?
-Didn't Fidelity Small Cap Growth, for example, pass the test?"
+But what about the two funds that were in the green zone?
+Didn't Fidelity Small Cap Growth, for example, pass the indication of skill test?"
 Fair question.
-The answer reveals how benchmarks can flatter mediocrity.
+The answer reveals how benchmarks can also be misleading and/or a large percentage of funds have been style drifters.

 Three Methods, Three Results